vickyjm/vickyjm/README.md

 - 💻 I'm a hackathon enthusiast.
 I ranked as top 100 of the IBM Maratón Behind The Code for two years in a row.
 Also won awards on F8 Refresh, DeveloperWeek and Woman in Voice hackathons.
 - ⚡My tech stack:
   Django, Python, R, PostgreSQL, Pandas, Scikit-Learn, Knime
-- 🎮 I love solve rubik cubes, play guitar and ukulele
+- 🎮 I love to solve rubik cubes, play the guitar and ukulele